kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-We will now draw the surfaces / polygons that make up the cube.
-The Canvas API already has functions for drawing and filling polygons, so we only need to send the 4 vertices for each surface to the API.
-We need to first define the outline of the surface, and then which color the surface should have.
-Finally, we send a command to the Canvas API to draw the surface.
+It is time to draw the surfaces (polygons) that make up the cube.
+The Canvas API has handy functions for drawing and filling polygons, and we only need to send 4 and 4 vertices to the API to draw each surface.
+First, we define the outline of the surface, and then the color, and then we send a command to draw it.

 Here is the code: